desihub/desidatamodel/doc/DESI_LSS_EDA/release/LSScats/full/fullVETO_ran.rst

-NOBS_R                     int16          Number of images for central pixel in r-band NOBS_Z                     int16          Number of images for central pixel in z-band MASKBITS                   int16          Bitwise mask from the imaging indicating potential issue or blending PHOTSYS                    char[1]        &#x27;N&#x27; for the MzLS/BASS photometric system, &#x27;S&#x27; for DECaLS GOODPRI                    logical        True/False whether the priority of what was assigned to the location was &lt;= the base priority of the given target class
+NOBS_R                     int16          Number of images for central pixel in r-band NOBS_Z                     int16          Number of images for central pixel in z-band MASKBITS                   int16          Bitwise mask from the imaging indicating potential issue or blending PHOTSYS                    char[1]        'N' for the MzLS/BASS photometric system, 'S' for DECaLS GOODPRI                    logical        True/False whether the priority of what was assigned to the location was <= the base priority of the given target class
-GOODTSNR                   logical        True/False whether the TSNR_&lt;class&gt; value used was above the minimum threshold for the given target class sort                       float64        Number constructed to sort the table prior to cutting to unique TARGETID elg_mask_optional          binary         Imaging mask bits relevant to ELG targets lrg_mask_optional          binary         Imaging mask bits relevant to LRG targets
+GOODTSNR                   logical        True/False whether the TSNR2 value used was above the minimum threshold for the given target class sort                       float64        Number constructed to sort the table prior to cutting to unique TARGETID rosette_number             int64          Number identification for the targeting region (one of 20 `rosettes`) rosette_r                  float64        Angular distance from rosette center in degrees elg_mask [1]_              binary         Imaging mask bits relevant to ELG targets lrg_mask [1]_              binary         Imaging mask bits relevant to LRG targets
 ========================== ======== ===== ==========================================================================================================================